Black Walnut Dining Table

 Project Challenges and Lessons Learned:

 This was a big one (literally).
-Slabs take alot of time to work through.
+Working with slabs is incredibly time consuming.
 There seems to be a never ending amount of cleanup, shaping, and sanding.
 Do not underestimate the amount of labor hours that can go into a project like this.
+And do not skip corners because your final finish can dramatically suffer.

 As for the legs, this was my introductory to MIG welding project.
-Yes, yes I should learn TIG.
+Yes yes, I know I should learn TIG.
 I will.
 Regardless, I would not have been able to do this without a welding table and help from an expert.
-I definitely could have improved the manufacturability of the legs by thinking through the angles and table setups more.
+I could have improved the manufacturability of the legs by thinking through the angles and table setups more.
 You can read a detailed blog on this here: Angles for Welding Tables.

-The last thing I will say is that wood moves.
-Really really think about this before diving into a project like this.
-I can happily say I did.
-It starts with getting wood from a reputable source.
+One last note: wood, even of this thickness and rigidness, will move.
+Really take this into consideration before starting your project.
+Set your self up for success by getting wood from a reputable source.
 This slab came from Peroba in Richmond, CA. It had already been both air and kiln dried, free from bugs.
 With that said, I still invested in a high quality moisture meter and double checked the entire slab.
 Once confirmed I had them flatten it.
-Do not even begin work until the piece is acclimated to your environment - trust me, it's going to hurt.
-One of the first things I did after flattening was installed steel C channel (loose fit to allow a little movement) to the bottom side to keep it from warping.
-I also installed a bowtie on the main crack to keep it locked together.
-Keep your environment dry and wrap the wood up in plastic wrap to slow down the moisture ingress.
+Do not even begin work until the piece is acclimated to your environment - trust me, it is going to hurt otherwise.
+After flattening, the first thing I did was to install steel C channel (with a loose fit to allow for some movement) on the bottom side to prevent warping.
+I also installed a bowtie on the main crack to prevent further propagation.
+Keep your environment dry and wrap the wood up in plastic wrap to slow down moisture ingress.
 This is all important until you are done finishing the wood.
+It is better to be a little paranoid then ruin a piece late into the project.